jonasjberg/autonameow/doc/design.md

 The naming convention is a configurable pattern of fields that is used for constructing new file names.

+File type determines which naming pattern is used.
-Different naming patterns are used for different file types.
+Different naming patterns apply to different file types, should be user configurable.

 In the examples below, ' _ ' is a customizable field separator.